lpouillo/vm5k/docs/vm5k.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Default distribution follow a ``round-robin`` mechanism, i.e. adding vm to host while cycling around them and checking that it can sustain more VM.
-But you may want to have a the same number of VM on all hosts.
+But you may want to have a the same number of VMs on all hosts.
 For that use ``n_by_hosts``::

   vm5k -r grid5000:20 -n 100 -d n_by_hosts